What Drivers Must Do In Case of An Accident or Collision - Complete GuideUpdated Aug. 3, 2020

 The penalties for a hit-and-run are severe.
 No matter how minor the incident, you must not leave the scene of a collision you were involved in without checking the well-being of other parties and exchanging information.
 If another person has been injured or killed in the collision, you could be looking at a license suspension and/or serious jail time.

 In most states, a “hit-and-run” is defined as a fleeing the scene of a collision with a pedestrian, another vehicle or a stationary object, without rendering assistance to injured parties, identifying yourself or passing over insurance details.
 You should use your driving manual to check relevant laws in your state, as in some areas, leaving the scene of a collision with an animal is also considered a hit-and-run.
-Usually, leaving the scene of a traffic collision to seek emergency assistance is not considered a hit-and-run, so long as you return to the scene immediately afterwards.
+Usually, leaving the scene of a traffic collision to seek emergency assistance is not considered a hit-and-run, so long as you return to the scene immediately afterward.

 Depending on the severity of the collision, hit-and-run offenses are either treated as felonies or misdemeanors.
 If another party was injured in the collision – be that a pedestrian or the occupant of another vehicle – the offense is likely to be considered a felony.
-In these situations, a hit-and run conviction will almost certainly result in a license revocation, prison time and a sizable fine ranging between $5,000 and $20,000, depending on your state.
+In these situations, a hit-and-run conviction will almost certainly result in license revocation, prison time and a sizable fine ranging between $5,000 and $20,000, depending on your state.
 Misdemeanor hit-and-runs typically involve property damage only, though the penalties they incur are still severe.
 If you are convicted of this offense, you may be subject to a temporary license suspension and a fine of up to $5,000 depending on your state.
 When serious property damage has resulted from your actions, you may also face jail time.

 Hitting a parked vehicle